 For some of the Chorus’s events that are not typical symphonic concerts, the Chorus brings in professional theater directors, choreographers, performers, lighting technicians and stage crew, the majority of whom are from Rhode Island or Connecticut, to work with the many volunteer performers and production assistants to present the shows as professionally as possible.
-For Summer Pops, the Chorus engages professional sound and light companies (Capron of Boston), firework professionals (Grucci), and other special event professionals to create the best possible community event.
+For Summer Pops, the Chorus engages professional sound and light companies, firework professionals (Grucci), and other special event professionals to create the best possible community event.

 Over recent seasons, in an effort to broaden its arts offerings and bring in new audiences, the Chorus has launched its Collegiate Concert Series and its Family Event Series to engage new and younger audience members with the performing arts through high quality, but accessible, programming.
 Performance groups have included The Whiffenpoofs, Dartmouth Aires, and the world famous Harvard Gles Club.
 The Family Events include such popular activites as Chorus Singathon, Oktoberfest, St. Patrick's Day, and Quirk vs. Chicoria.
 It is the hope that these new events introduce the arts to a new and wider audience while still being at the same level of excellence and quality as other Chorus programs.

 In 2013, the Chorus launched the Kent Hall Master Artists Series with an inaugural concert featuring The King's Singers.
 Since that time, the Chorus has welcomed to Kent Hall important choral group such as Chanticleer, the Lorelei Ensemble, Stile Antico, Tenet, Rockapella, the Young Women's Chorus of San Francisco, and the Maryland State Boychoir.

 The Chorus of Westerly has been celebrated in many publications and through many awards and honors given to the Chorus or George Kent.
 Awards received by the Chorus and Kent over the last twenty years include: The Governor’s Arts Award, The Jabez Gorham Business Award, the Tourism Achivement Award, Choral Arts New England’s Lifetime Achievement Award, History Maker Award, Encore Award, and recently Kent’s Pell Award from the State of Rhode Island.